Drupal is a registered trademark of Dries Buytaert

 3. Queue processing runs via cron, Drush, or worker processes.

-4. FFmpeg generates configured outputs (for example MP4/WebM/HLS/DASH).
+4. FFmpeg generates the configured outputs (for example MP4/WebM/HLS/DASH).

 5. Outputs are stored and tracked for retrieval, playback, and operations.